The children of Japan's Fukushima battle an invisible enemy

-KORIYAMA, Japan (Reuters) - Some of the smallest children in Koriyama, a short drive from the crippled Fukushima nuclear plant, barely know what it’s like to play outside -- fear of radiation has kept them in doors for much of their short lives.
+KORIYAMA, Japan, March 10 (Reuters) - Some of the smallest children in Koriyama, a short drive from the crippled Fukushima nuclear plant, barely know what it’s like to play outside -- fear of radiation has kept them in doors for much of their short lives.

 Though the strict safety limits for outdoor activity set after multiple meltdowns at the Fukushima Dai-ichi nuclear plant in 2011 have now been eased, parental worries and ingrained habit mean many children still stay inside.